mozilla-ai/lumigator/lumigator/README.md

 # Lumigator API

 ## Uploading a dataset
-Lumigator does not directly access data on your disk, but expects you to first import your data on its object storage and then saves experiment outputs in the same place.
-Localstack takes care of this abstraction by creating an S3-compatible local object storage on your disk, so you can seamlessly access data locally, on AWS, or on CoreWeave’s compatible S3 storage.
+Lumigator expects you to first import your data on its object storage and then saves experiment outputs in the same place.
+Localstack takes care of this abstraction by creating a local object storage on disk that can be accessed via AWS or any S3-compatible storage.

 The simplest way you can test a dataset upload to the platform is by directly accessing the API at the [OpenAPI doc URL](http://localhost/docs).
 Expand the Upload dataset section, click on Try it out, provide a dataset (you can browse and get it from disk) and click on Execute.